 You should tell your midwife or doctor if your vaginal discharge increases a lot in later pregnancy.
 If you have any vaginal bleeding in pregnancy, you should contact your midwife or doctor urgently, as it can sometimes be a sign of a more serious problem such as a miscarriage or a problem with the placenta.
 Contact your healthcare provider if your vaginal discharge changes color or texture or is accompanied by other symptoms like foul odor, itching or burning.
 It’s best to get an exam to check for infection.

 Vaginal discharge is a fact of life, and something that is totally normal during pregnancy.
 It protects your vaginal canal from carrying infection up to the womb, and prepares your body for delivery.
-And although an increase in discharge can be an annoyance during pregnancy, Proof absorbent underwear can help.
+And although an increase in discharge can be an annoyance during pregnancy, Proof absorbent period underwear can help.
 Talk to your doctor if you have concerns, or if you notice abnormal changes like increased thickness, discoloration, and strong odors in your discharge.